Northern Ireland 0-5 England: Hosts put on another show in Southampton

 Key stats

-- Kirby's opener was England's 50th Women's EURO finals goal, the fourth nation to reach that mark after Germany, Sweden and Norway.
+- Kirby's opener was England's 50th Women's EURO finals goal, making them the fourth nation to reach that mark after Germany, Sweden and Norway.

 - England are only the second team to go through a Women's EURO group without conceding after Germany in 2005.

-- England finished the group stage on maximum points for the second tournament running: the only other nation to do it multiple times are Germany in 2001, 2005 and 2009.
+- England finished the group stage on maximum points for the second tournament running: the only other nation to do so multiple times is Germany (2001, 2005 and 2009).

-- The crowd of 30,785 is the third biggest in Women's EURO history, three of the top five set by the England games in these finals.
+- The crowd of 30,785 was the third biggest in Women's EURO history, with three of the top five set at England games during these finals.

 England: Earps; Bronze (Carter 74), Bright (Greenwood 46), Williamson, Daly; Stanway (Toone 46), Walsh; Mead, Kirby, Hemp (Kelly 60); White (Russo 46)